uber-go/guide/style.md

 ### Avoid Embedding Types in Public Structs

-These leak implementation details, inhibit type evolution, and obscure documentation.
+These embedded types leak implementation details, inhibit type evolution, and obscure documentation.

 Assuming you have implemented a variety of list types using a shared `AbstractList`, avoid embedding the `AbstractList` in your concrete list